BriceBoy/el_documentor/README.md

 # Introduction
-Projet permettant de générer des documentations HTML pour les fichiers Robot Framework (.robot) contenant des tests.
+Projet permettant de générer des documentations au format txt ou markdown à partir d'un fichier de test .robot

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: